SavageTiger/petFishCo/README.md

 # Requirements
 * PHP 7.1
-    * Tested on PHP 7.1.20 but should work fine on never versions
+    * Tested on PHP 7.1.20 but should work fine on newer versions
 * MySQL
-    * Tested and build on 5.7.23, but any semi-recent version should be fine.
+    * Tested and build on 5.7.23, but any semi-recent version should be fine
     * Since all database interaction is done by Doctrine, should also work on other database platforms

 # How to setup?